alsalafiyyah/alsalafiyyah.github.io/about.md

 **(5).** Preservation: To safeguard the religion by refuting falsehoods and warning against distortions and bid’ah (innovations) that deviate from the Prophetic path.

 **Finally**, We ask Allah, the Most High, to grant us success and to keep us steadfast upon the truth and the path of guidance.
 We pray that He allows us to remain firm in our adherence to His religion until we meet Him.
 May the peace and blessings of Allah be upon our Prophet Muhammad, and upon his family and all of his companions.

+***O Allah, send blessings and peace upon Your servant and Messenger, our Prophet Muhammad.
+O Allah, be pleased with his Rightly Guided Caliphs, the guiding imams: Abu Bakr, Umar, Uthman, and Ali; and with all of the Companions, the Tabi'un (Successors), and those who follow them in righteousness until the Day of Judgment.***

+​***O Allah, grant honor and strength to Islam and the Muslims, humiliate polytheism and the polytheists, destroy the enemies of the religion, and make this land safe and secure, as well as all other Muslim lands in general, O Lord of the Worlds.***

+​***O Allah, rectify our rulers and leaders.
+O Allah, guide them to that which contains their own goodness and the goodness of Islam and the Muslims.
+O Allah, rectify their inner circle/advisors, and keep away from them evil and corrupt entourages.***

+***​O Allah, we seek refuge in You from misleading trials.
+O Allah, we seek refuge in You from the callers to misguidance.
+O Allah, we seek refuge in You from the callers to strife and turmoil.***

+***O Allah, we seek refuge in You from the soldiers of Satan.
+O Allah, protect us from their sparks/evils.
+O Allah, repel their harm from us.***

+***​O Allah, keep us firmly holding onto our religion.
+Rectify for us our religion, which is the safeguard of our affairs; rectify for us our worldly life, in which is our livelihood; and rectify for us our Hereafter, to which is our return.
+Make life an increase for us in every good, and make death a comfort for us from every evil.***

 [^1]: Sahih Muslim 16 : The Messenger of Allah (ﷺ) said: **"Islam is built upon five [pillars]: testifying that there is none worthy of worship except Allah and that Muhammad is His servant and messenger, establishing prayer, giving zakah (obligatory charity), making the pilgrimage to the House (Ka'bah), and fasting in Ramadan."**
 [^2]: at-Tirmidhi 616, Ahmad 22258, Ibn Hibban 900.